ten-protocol/go-ten/design/fast_finality.md

 * How do we achieve the desired cadence of light batches without tying ourselves to the L1 block cadence, in light of the absence of time within an enclave?
 Can the host request light batches on the correct cadence, with some incentive mechanism to prevent deviations from the "correct" cadence?
+* How should the counter in light-batch headers increase?
+Should it increase once per L1 block, or once per light batch?

 ## Appendices